mkotsovoulou/mkotsovoulou/README.md

 - 👋 Hi, I’m @mkotsovoulou
+- 👀 I am an IT Professor at the American College of Greece
-- 👀 I love teaching programming
+- ✨ I enjoy teaching programming
-- 🌱 I’m currently learning educational psychology
 - 💞️ I hold a PhD on Technology Enhanced Learning
+- 🌱 I’m currently studying educational psychology
 - 📫 Reach me at @mkotsovoulou

 <!---